Svetixbot/ruby-props/README.md

 You can find those tools for pretty much any language.
 This example covers Ruby.
 And I think Runtly is kinda nice and fit the goal.

-## Stuff you gonna love

-* Generates really random input which lets you find all the possible values which will fail your assertions.
-* Define custom generators: integer value from -100 to +100, any date between 1st of March and 1st of May 2001, one of Value or Null etc.

-## Stuff you will be confused about
-* Your test is going to have if-else statements to check the input.
-* You don't document the edge cases

-## TDD and incremental approach?

-* You will lose the Red-Green-Refactor stages as they are now.
-* Instead you will have Red-Red-Red-Red-....-Green-Refactor stages.
-You still can be incremental about implementing your solution though.
-Each Red stage will give you different input.

 # How does it loook like?

 ## Fizzbuzz problem: